TeniOT/Exploring-correlation-in-Python-with-OCD-Dataset/README.md

 ### Exploratory Data Analysis
 1. Demographics:
-    - We start by examining the distribution of gender and ethnicity among individuals with OCD.
+    - Started by examining the distribution of gender and ethnicity among individuals with OCD.
     - Visualised gender and ethnicity proportions using bar charts.